paulhugel/mcp-dataverse/docs/README.md

 ## ❓ Common Questions

+- Do onboarding and give me overview of all Dataverses
+- List Dataverses from US
+- How many datasets in dataverse.nl?
 - How many datasets on `{query}` exist in the whole Dataverse network?
 - How many Dataverse installations were created over the last 10 years, by country?
 - How many datasets exist in France?